-We are highly dependent on Safi R. Bahcall, Ph.D., our President and Chief Executive Officer, and the other principal members of our executive and scientific teams, particularly: James G. Barsoum, Ph.D., our Vice President, Biology; Keizo Koya, Ph.D., our Senior Vice President, Drug Development; John A. McCarthy, Jr., our Senior Vice President, Corporate Development and Chief Financial Officer; Wendy E. Rieder, Esq., our Vice President, Intellectual Property and Legal Affairs; and Matthew L. Sherman, M.D., our Senior Vice President and Chief Medical Officer.
-We currently do not have any employment agreement with Dr. Bahcall, and all of the agreements with these other principal members of our executive and scientific teams provide that employment is at will and may be terminated by the employee at any time and without notice.
+We are highly dependent on Safi R. Bahcall, Ph.D., our President and Chief Executive Officer, and the other principal members of our executive and scientific teams, particularly: James G. Barsoum, Ph.D., our Vice President, Biology; Keizo Koya, Ph.D., our Senior Vice President, Drug Development; John A. McCarthy, Jr., our Senior Vice President and Chief Financial Officer; Wendy E. Rieder, Esq., our Vice President, Intellectual Property and Legal Affairs; Matthew L. Sherman, M.D., our Senior Vice President and Chief Medical Officer; and Robert J. Terifay, our Senior Vice President, Commercial Development and Strategy.
+All of the agreements with these principal members of our executive and scientific teams provide that employment is at-will and may be terminated by the employee at any time and without notice.
 Although we do not have any reason to believe that we may lose the services of any of these persons in the foreseeable future, the loss of the services of any of these persons might impede the achievement of our research, development, and commercialization objectives.
 Recruiting and retaining qualified scientific personnel and possibly sales and marketing personnel will also be critical to our success.
 We may not be able to attract and retain these personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific personnel from universities and research institutions.
 We do not maintain "key person" insurance on any of our employees.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.